I Had An Indian Bridal Shower — But My Fiancé & I Are Not Indian

 One of Hu's Indian friends, Amishi Sani, was also present at that wedding, and overheard this conversation.
 Hu and Sani have been close friends for five years, and Sani decided to take it upon herself to make Hu's dream a reality one day.
 Once Sani knew about the couple's engagement, she rallied another mutual friend, Rina Wadhwani, to throw Hu an Indian-style bridal shower, sometimes also referred to as a Mehndi party.

-Due to time constraints, Sani and Wadhwani were only able to organize a condensed version of the traditional event, but it was nonetheless a testament to their cross-cultural friendship with the bride-to-be.
-Click on to see photos from the occasion — complete with vibrant saris, mesmerizing henna designs, and off-the-cuff dancing — as Sani gives us the low-down about the Indian traditions.
+Due to time constraints, Sani and Wadhwani were only able to organise a condensed version of the traditional event, but it was nonetheless a testament to their cross-cultural friendship with the bride-to-be.
+Click on to see photos from the occasion — complete with vibrant saris, mesmerising henna designs, and off-the-cuff dancing — as Sani gives us the low-down about the Indian traditions.